jxc2008/BellyBudget/README.md

 BellyBudget
 ===========

 BellyBudget is a personalized meal planning and budgeting web app that helps you plan meals, manage your food budget, and discover dining experiences tailored just for you!
-Check it out at bellybudget.nyc
+Check it out at https://bellybudget.nyc

 Survey & Preferences
 --------------------